Angevin kings of England: Angevin

 Henry II (1154–1189) is considered by some to be the first Plantagenet king of England.

 The adjective Angevin is especially used in English history to refer to the kings who were also counts of Anjou—beginning with Henry II—descended from Geoffrey and Matilda; their characteristics, descendants and the period of history which they covered from the mid-twelfth to early-thirteenth centuries.
 In addition, it is also used pertaining to Anjou, or any sovereign, government derived from this.
 As a noun, it is used for any native of Anjou or Angevin ruler.
 As such, Angevin is also used for other counts and dukes of Anjou; including the three kings' ancestors, their cousins who held the crown of Jerusalem and unrelated later members of the French royal family who were granted the titles to form different dynasties amongst which were the Capetian House of Anjou and the Valois House of Anjou.

-Angevin Empire

-The term "Angevin Empire" was coined in 1887 by Kate Norgate.
-As far as it is known, there was no contemporary name for this assemblage of territories, which were referred to—if at all—by clumsy circumlocutions such as our kingdom and everything subject to our rule whatever it may be or the whole of the kingdom which had belonged to his father.
-Whereas the Angevin part of this term has proved uncontentious, the empire portion has proved controversial.
-In 1986, a convention of historical specialists concluded that there had been no Angevin state and no empire but the term espace Plantagenet was acceptable.